 Hang Position: Shoulders over barbell, shins vertical, weight trending to HEELS

 While standing at attention with the barbell in hand, have the athlete bend straight over by hinging at the hip.
 The athlete’s knees should remain slightly bent while the chest aims towards the ground while the hips are pushed backward.
 The body weight of the athlete should remain on the heel of the foot with the shins being perpendicular to the ground.

-Start Position: Shoulders over barbell, knees forward, weight trending MID FOOT
+Start Position: Hipd above knees, shoulders over barbell, knees forward, bodyweight trending MID FOOT

 The start position is the beginning of the full lift.
 In this position, the athlete is in a deadlift-like* position with the barbell resting on the ground.
 To achieve the proper barbell height of the start position, the barbell must have plates loaded (training plates, 5kg plates, etc).
 There is no one-size-fits-all start position primarily because of differences in bodily proportions from athlete to athlete.
 This is something that the coach and athlete will have to experiment with in order to find the most optimal positioning for the individual, but there are still standards that should be met.

 *NOTE: The set up for the snatch or clean is mechanically opposite of a traditional deadlift in that the athlete should be in a position to PUSH the barbell off of the floor with the legs rather than PULLING it with the back.